apache/pulsar/site2/docs/security-kerberos.md

 ### Proxy Client configuration

-Pulsar client configuration is similar with client and broker config, except that `serverType` is set to `proxy` instead of `broker`, because it needs do Kerberos authentication between client and proxy.
+Pulsar client configuration is similar with client and broker configuration, except that `serverType` is set to `proxy` instead of `broker`, because it needs to do Kerberos authentication between client and proxy.

  ```java
  System.setProperty("java.security.auth.login.config", "/etc/pulsar/pulsar_jaas.conf");